-Karina Tynan is a writer, playwright and psychotherapist.
-She was born in Kilkenny, Ireland.
-Most of her life was spent in Dublin where she raised her two children, Kathy and Luke.
-More recently she completed an intensive training at Michael Chekhov International Academy in Berlin for actors, creatives and performers for the Chekhovian tools for creating character, atmosphere and gesture.
+Karina Tynan is a writer, playwright, and psychotherapist.
+She was born in Kilkenny, Ireland, though most of her life was spent in Dublin where she raised her two children, Kathy and Luke.

 Myth is great theatre holding endless wisdom and insight.
 To quote the Irish poet Eavan Boland, from her poem, The Pomegranate, “And the best thing about the legend is/ I can enter it anywhere.
 And have.”
 Here she speaks about the Greek myth of Ceres and Persephone.
 In the poem she shows how that same myth held her experiences as the mother of a daughter through the many stages of her mothering.